emmanueldufourq/NN-R/README.md

 # NN-R
 Supplementary material for the neural network lectures at the University of Cape Town 2019.
+These lectures form part of thethe Data Science for Industry course https://github.com/iandurbach/datasci-fi.

 Dr. Emmanuel Dufourq
 www.emmanueldufourq.com